“It’s never too early to think about the type of care you might want at the end of your life”

 Why plan ahead for your end of life care?

 Death is a part of life, and it’s never too early to think about the type of care you might want towards the end of your life.
 If you're approaching the end of your life, or if you have a life limiting illness, it can be helpful to have conversations about what you want and communicate your feelings with loved ones and care professionals.
 “By having a plan in place, your loved ones and the care system can do their best to ensure you have the best quality of life possible” The most effective plans are designed and discussed with those closest to you, these are the people who know you best and they will want to play an active role in your life, right up to the end.
 By talking through and recording your preferences with the care system, you can shape what you want for your end of life care.
 For example; where you want to be cared for, where you want to be when you die, and what types of medical treatment would you like to be given, or, definitely not given.
-Planning ahead like this is often called “Advance Care Planning” and this campaign aims to support and empower you to begin conversations about your Advanced Care Plan, so that your choices can be recorded and shared with the people who will be supporting you at the end of your life.
+Planning ahead like this is often called “Advance Care Planning” and this campaign aims to support and empower you to begin conversations about your Advance Care Plan, so that your choices can be recorded and shared with the people who will be supporting you at the end of your life.
 Once you feel ready to, you can make an appointment with your GP practice to have a conversation about your preferences and to ask any questions you may have.
 After your appointment the clinician will record your wishes as part of your Advance Care Plan, which will exist digitally as part of your patient record.
 Advance Care Planning is an umbrella term and is flexible based on individual preference.
 At the bottom of this page, there are links with supporting information that can help you navigate this important process.
 Listed below are some of the most vital bits to consider before a conversation with your GP practice. - Advance Statement about your preferences - Advance Decision to refuse treatment - Power of Attorney - setting out who can speak on your behalf - ReSPECT Plan for emergency situations

 Helping you and your loved ones